avis-md/avis/docs/foreword.rst

 Foreword
 ========

-AViS (pronounced ayy-vis) is an analysis and visualization application for Molecular Dynamics Simulations.
+AViS is an Analysis and Visualization Software for Molecular Dynamics Simulations.
-It is written by me (Pua Kai).
-The program is written under the C++11 and OpenGL3.3 standard.
+AViS is written under the C++11 and OpenGL3.3 standard.
+The software and this documentation is written by me.

 AViS is based on a fork of ChokoLait C++ game engine library, also written by me.

 AViS (and ChokoLait) uses the following open-source libraries, in no particular order.

+* GLFW
 * GLEW
-* GLFW
 * GLM
 * LodePNG
 * JPEGlib